Civil partnership in the United Kingdom: Civil partnerships for opposite-sex couples

 After the establishment of civil partnerships, several individuals and groups advocated extension to opposite-sex couples.
-A campaign group known as Equal Civil Partnerships was organised, specifically to call upon the government to extend civil partnerships to all couples.
-A London couple, Rebecca Steinfeld and Charles Keidan, sued for recognition of their relationship as a civil partnership, but were unsuccessful in the High Court on 29 January 2016 and again in the Court of Appeal on 21 February 2017.
-The Civil Partnership Act 2004 (Amendment) Bill 2016–17, a private member's bill, was filed by Tim Loughton on 21 July 2016 to amend the Civil Partnership Act 2004 and extend civil partnerships to opposite-sex couples, but after second reading debate took place on 13 January 2017, further debate was postponed and eventually cancelled due to the calling of a general election in June 2017.
+In October 2014, the campaign group Equal Civil Partnerships was founded by Charles Keidan and Rebecca Steinfeld, an opposite-sex couple who had attempted to register for a civil partnership and been refused.
+They sued for recognition of their relationship as a civil partnership, but were unsuccessful in the High Court on 29 January 2016 and again in the Court of Appeal on 21 February 2017.
+The Civil Partnership Act 2004 (Amendment) Bill 2016–17, a private member's bill, was filed by Conservative MP Tim Loughton on 21 July 2016 to amend the Civil Partnership Act 2004 and extend civil partnerships to opposite-sex couples, but after the second reading debate took place on 13 January 2017, further debate was postponed and eventually cancelled due to the calling of a general election in June 2017.

 By July 2016, the Isle of Man was the only part of the British Isles where both same- and opposite-sex couples could choose between civil partnership and marriage.
 The Isle made this possible at the same time as the legalisation of same-sex marriage in the territory.

 In June 2018, the Supreme Court ruled in the Steinfeld-Keidan case that restricting civil partnerships to same-sex couples was discriminatory and mandated that the Government change the law, though did not set a timeline for doing so.
-In response, the Prime Minister announced in October 2018 that civil partnerships would be opened to heterosexual couples.
+In response, prime minister Theresa May announced in October 2018 that civil partnerships would be opened to heterosexual couples.

-On 19 July 2017, a bill, the Civil Partnerships, Marriages and Deaths (Registration etc) Act Bill requiring the Secretary of State to issue regulations amending the Civil Partnership Act, so that opposite-sex couples may enter into civil partnerships was introduced by Tim Loughton as a private member's bill through the ballot of private members.
+On 19 July 2017, a bill titled Civil Partnerships, Marriages and Deaths (Registration etc) – requiring the Secretary of State to issue regulations amending the Civil Partnership Act 2004 so that opposite-sex couples could enter into civil partnerships – was introduced by Tim Loughton, again as a private member's bill through the ballot of private members.
 The bill received royal assent on 26 March 2019 and came into effect on the same day.
-Section 2 of the Act required the Secretary of State to amend the Civil Partnership Act 2004 by 31 December 2019, so that people of the opposite sex could enter into civil partnerships.
-The regulations came into effect on 2 December 2019, the date upon which opposite-sex couples could register their intent to form a civil partnership.
+Section 2 of the act required the Secretary of State to amend the Civil Partnership Act 2004 by 31 December 2019, so that people of the opposite sex could enter into civil partnerships.
+The regulations came into effect on 2 December 2019, the first date upon which opposite-sex couples could register their intent to form a civil partnership.
 This expansion of civil partnerships to opposite-sex couples applied only in England and Wales, and not Scotland or Northern Ireland.

 Steinfeld and Keidan became one of the first mixed-sex civil partners in the UK on 31 December 2019, with a ceremony at Kensington and Chelsea Register Office.
-167 opposite-sex couples entered into civil partnerships on the same day in England and Wales.
+Altogether, 167 opposite-sex couples entered into civil partnerships on the same day in England and Wales.